nickbrandt/GitLab/doc/ci/yaml/README.md

 `only` and `except` are two parameters that set a job policy to limit when jobs are created:

-1. `only` defines the names of branches and tags for which the job will run.
+1. `only` defines the names of branches and tags the job runs for.
-1. `except` defines the names of branches and tags for which the job will **not** run.
+1. `except` defines the names of branches and tags the job does **not** run for.

 There are a few rules that apply to the usage of job policy: